-At a time of continuous content creation where lakhs of people simultaneously create content for social media, content distribution plays a vital role.
-Imagine you’ve tried hard to create content for your business, and it just doesn’t get the expected results and gets lost in the world wide web.
+Imagine you’ve tried hard to create great content for your business.
+After all that effort, it doesn’t get the expected results and gets lost on the web.
 You would probably think that your content is not up to the mark.
-However, this can be because of other issues such as improper content distribution, not reaching the target audience, the wrong algorithm, etc.
+While that may be a possibility, there can be other reasons such as improper content distribution, not reaching the target audience, the wrong algorithm, etc.

-This is where a good content distribution strategy comes into play.
+This is where good content distribution strategies come into play.
 Once you understand how to plan and execute a content marketing distribution plan, content marketing becomes a much easier task.
-So, let us dive deeper into the world of content and know what content distribution is and how it works?
+So, let’s shed light on what content distribution is and how it works?

 Defining Content Distribution